Edward Bowen (politician): Family

 A photograph of Bowen's daughter Isabella Cassan is on exhibit at Piney Grove at Southall's Plantation in Virginia, United States.
-A portrait of Bowen's granddaughter, Isabella Forsyth Bell, and photograph of his great-grandson, Frederick Noel Bell Hyndman, are also exhibited.
-Piney Grove at Southall's Plantation remains in possession of the family.
-The furnishings of Piney Grove at Southall's Plantation includes pieces of furniture and silver that may descend from the Bowen family in Canada.
+An oil portrait of Bowen's granddaughter, Isabella Forsyth Bell, and photograph of his great-grandson, Frederick Noel Bell Hyndman, are also exhibited.
+The furnishings of Piney Grove at Southall's Plantation includes pieces of furniture and silver that have a family history of descending in the Bowen family from Canada.
+Piney Grove is owned by Joan Gordineer, a great, great, great granddaughter of Edward Bowen.